What is Phosphorus Triiodide?

 Uses of Phosphorus Triiodide – PI3

-- Used as a reagent for replacing hydroxyl groups by chlorine.
+- Used as a reagent for replacing hydroxyl groups with chlorine.

 - Used as a classic reagent for the conversion of aliphatic alcohols into iodides.